FrancisIGP/FrancisIGP/README.md

 ![](https://komarev.com/ghpvc/?username=FrancisIGP&color=blue) [![Github](https://img.shields.io/github/followers/FrancisIGP?label=Follow&style=social)](https://github.com/FrancisIGP)

 My name is [Francis](https://github.com/FrancisIGP).
-My long-term objective is to hone my ability to solve real-world problems and broaden the scope of my comprehension in order to steer my career in this direction.
-For few years, I've been investing my time accumulating disparate resources and articles from the internet in order to continuously learn new things; I'm primarily interested in the following areas of IT: **network engineering, computer science, security engineering, computer anatomy, and Linux environments**.
+My long-term objective is to hone my capacity to tackle real-world problems and broaden my cognitive span in order to steer my career in this path.
+I'm primarily interested in the following areas of IT: **network engineering, computer science, security engineering, computer anatomy, and Linux environments**.
 Until today, I've continued to pursue new and interesting topics in order to further consolidate my knowledge.

-What motivates me to continue learning **Information Technology** is the desire to contribute real world problems as a result of the ever-growing advancement of technology throughout the years.
-With the ability to gain a thorough understanding of technologies, I will be able to assist and inspire my future colleagues and build a successful career.
+What inspires me to continue learning **Information Technology** is the desire to contribute to solving real-world challenges that have arisen as a result of technology's continuous growth over the years.
+With an in-depth grasp of technology, I will be able to support and inspire future colleagues, as well as develop a successful career.

-If you're interested, you're welcome to browse through my Github projects.
-I publish contents such as documents and open-source programs.
+You are welcome to browse through my Github projects.
+I publish a variety of materials, including documents and open-source programs.

 ### Supplementary Information:

 - 🌏 Southeast Asian
 - 😄 Pronouns: he, him, his
-- 🧠 Learning Computer Science, Computer Security, and Network Engineering.
+- 🧠 Learning Computer Science/Computer Security/Network Engineering.

 <h4><b>Connect with me:</b> <a href="https://discordapp.com/users/448500121605505035/">Discord</a> | <a href="https://github.com/FrancisIGP">Github</a> ~  <b>Discord Servers:</b> <a href="https://discord.gg/G563YXspQf">3d Lock</a> | <a href="https://discord.gg/sc8n9p8w6E">Coder's Hangout</a> | <a href="https://discord.com/invite/VMSh7qY">Networking</a></h4>